General rules on study and assessment

 Each submitted project shall be unique.
 All reuse of projects, whether within a course, between courses, or between study programmes, is not permitted, unless otherwise noted.

 Teachers may make exceptions to the main rule that students may not work together on projects, but this will then be stated in writing in the project description.
 The same applies to the group assignments.
 Projects undertaken by a group must be completed from beginning to end by the group.
-The whole group is responsible for maintaining proper procedure.
+The whole group is responsible for maintaining proper procedures.

 b.
 Your contribution